 I would suggest that the most disciplined people in our society are neither musicians nor video gamers.
 It is those who are “trapped” in a career out of necessity, having to work 40 or more hours a week doing something they can’t stand.
 Maybe a high school pregnancy made a college education impossible.
 Maybe social pressure from parents created extreme expectation to take over the family business.
 When I drive by construction workers who are slaving away in 102-degree heat, I have to assume that they aren’t enjoying themselves the same way a pianist would enjoy practicing a Mozart Trio or teaching a student.

 The truth is, every activity on this planet can be approached in disciplined ways and in undisciplined ways.
 Undisciplined pianists sit down in the practice room and perform their pieces over and over again from beginning to end, not giving any special attention to weaknesses (or even avoiding weaknesses).
-Disciplined video game players don’t just play games all day long: they engage in practice matches with teammates, always with clear goals of what skills or strategies to improve in each match (see StarCraft 2 and Professional Gaming).
+Disciplined video game players don’t just play games all day long: they engage in practice matches with teammates, always with clear goals of what skills or strategies to improve in each match.
 Those who rise to the top in their own fields will always be the ones who approach their studies in the most efficient ways (which is less enjoyable than being inefficient).
 That’s why the title of this article has the word “pure” in it: all expertise does indeed involve some degree of discipline.
 But I still think construction workers have us all beat.

 (c) 2010 Cerebroom